Llanthony Abbey: After Lyne's death

-Shortly after Lyne's death, the community - then consisting of Father Asaph, Mother Tudfil, four monks, two nuns and two sisters, elected Rev Richard Courtier-Forster, then a curate at St Giles' Church, Cambridge, to succeed Ignatius as Abbot.
+Shortly after Lyne's death, the community – then consisting of Father Asaph, Mother Tudfil, four monks, two nuns and two sisters, elected the Rev Richard Courtier-Forster, then a curate at St Giles' Church, Cambridge, to succeed Ignatius as Abbot.
 Receiving no objection from the Bishop of St David's, he accepted.
 However, shortly afterwards, Asaph Harris went to Canada to be ordained by wandering bishop René Vilatte, who had earlier ordained Lyne.
 When Harris returned to England, Courtier-Forster resigned, and all real hope of regularising the Llanthony Benedictines as an Anglican foundation ended.

 In 1911, the abbey passed into the hands of the Anglican Benedictine community of Caldey Island.
 The Caldey Benedictines, including Asaph Harris, collectively submitted to Rome in 1913.
 Harris lived until 1960 as part of the Caldey, and later Prinknash Abbey, communities.

 Fr Ignatius's abbey church, which was never completed, fell into disrepair before the Gill family arrived and the roof was removed during the 1930s.